blackwiz4rd/bincalendar-card/README.md

 Do a test lint & build on the project.
 You can see available scripts in the package.json `npm run build`

-### Step 4

-Search the repository for all instances of "TODO" and handle the changes/suggestions

-### Step 5

-Customize to suit your needs and contribute it back to the community

-## Edit bincalendar-card with [devcontainer][devcontainer]
+## Edit bincalendar-card

 Note: this is available only in vscode ensure you have the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.

 1. Fork and clone the repository.
-2. Open a [devcontainer][devcontainer] terminal and run `npm start` when it's ready.
+2. Open a terminal on bincalendar-card directory and run `npm start` when it's ready.
 3. The compiled `.js` file will be accessible on `http://127.0.0.1:5000/bincalendar-card.js`.
 4. On a running Home Assistant installation add this to your Lovelace